csharrison/prio-documents/draft-pda-protocol.md

 IP or HTTP user agent), which could otherwise identify participating clients or permit some attacks on robustness.

+## Batch sizes and privacy

+An important parameter of a PDA deployment is the minimum batch size.
+If an aggregation includes too few inputs, then the outputs can reveal information about individual participants.
+Aggregators use the batch size field of the `PDAParams` structure to enforce minimum batch size during the collect protocol, but server implementations may also opt out of participating in a PDA task if the minimum batch size is too small.
+This document does not specify how to choose minimum batch sizes.

 ## Multiple protocol runs

 Prio is _robust_ against malicious clients, and _private_ against malicious